Creating new items

 Referrer |

-Do you want to check which prices and information are displayed when end customers access your plentyShop via a specific price comparison portal?
+Do you want to check which prices and information are displayed when an end customer accesses your plentyShop from a specific price search engine?
 Select the referrer from the drop-down list.
-Note: This option is only displayed if you chose the sales channel plentyShop LTS live. |
+Note: This option is only displayed if you selected the sales channel plentyShop LTS live. |

 ||||||